Humble and Gentle Giants: Strength That Reflects the Heart of Jesus

 Moses was known for his gentleness (Numbers 12:3).
 He cared about God’s honor and what was best for others.
 He was strong but responsive to God’s control.

 God is unimaginably big and powerful.
 He transcends space and time.
 Jesus, the Word made flesh, created everything (John 1:3, 14), yet He described Himself as humble and gentle.
-He humbled Himself to become human and to die on the cross in our place (Philippians 2:7–8).
-If He isn’t too big to be humble and gentle, it’s foolish to think we are.
-See additional free spiritual growth resources for Christians.
+He humbled Himself to become human and to die on the cross in our place (Philippians 2:7-8).
+If Jesus isn’t too big to be humble and gentle, it’s foolish to think we are.

 Comments